bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 <PostImage $size="large" src="/projects/home-renovation/0S7A7555.jpg" caption="One of three custom-made linear lights in the kitchen"/>

-The linear lights consist of flush-mount aluminum channels with diffusers, [five-channel LED strips](https://sowilodesign.com/) colour-matched to Philips Hue, dual PWM amplifiers (RGB and tunable white), Philips Hue LS+ controllers, and commercial power supplies.
+The linear lights consist of flush-mount aluminum channels with diffusers, five-channel LED strips[^1] colour-matched to Philips Hue, dual PWM[^2] amplifiers (RGB and tunable white), Philips Hue LS+ controllers, and commercial power supplies.

-In order to eliminate hotspots, I ran two light strips along the side walls of the aluminium channels, and created an offset for consistent spacing between CW•RGB•WW diode clusters.
+In order to eliminate hotspots, I ran two light strips along the side walls of the aluminium channels, and created an offset for consistent spacing between CW•RGB•WW[^3] diode clusters.
 In testing several methods of mounting and diffusion, I found this approach to be the best balance of heat dissipation and output.

 <Figure $size="large">
   <Grid $gutter="calc(var(--spaceDefault) / 2)">